Skip to main content

 According to Article 28 of the Law of the Iraqi Union of Accountants and Auditors No. 185 of 1969 (as amended in 1973), the Iraqi Union of Accountants and Auditors (IUAA) is responsible for the investigation and discipline (I&D) of its members, which are all professional accountants in Iraq.
 IUAA indicates that it established a Discipline Committee (DC) with the authority to monitor compliance with rules, regulations, and standards.
 Disciplinary decisions and sanctions are enforced by specialized courts, and in the case of serious crimes, by the Justice Council.

-IUAA completed a self-assessment of its I&D system against the revised SMO 6 and reports that the I&D system is in line with SMO 6 requirements.
+IUAA completed a self-assessment and reports that the I&D system is in line with SMO 6 requirements.

 Current Status: Adopted